A Guide to Outdoor Kitchen Appliances: Grills, Lights, Sinks & More

 As for the location of a built-in kitchen, if you place it against an outer wall of your house, you won’t have to run water and gas lines as far as if you were to locate it some further distance within the yard.
 You will, however, likely need a ventilation hood to prevent cooking smells from drifting into your house.
 Work with an experienced contractor who can help you maximize your budget by finding the best location for easy utility access.
 He or she will also be able to tell you if you need that vent hood.

-Location (and climate) will also be a factor as to whether your outdoor grilling station should be sheltered or exposed.
+Location (and climate) will also be a factor as to whether your outdoor kitchen grill station should be sheltered or exposed.
 Even appliances made for outdoor use shouldn’t be exposed to driving rain or snow, or prolonged, sub-zero temperatures.

 “Always check to see if a permit is necessary before starting your outdoor kitchen project,” advises Russ.
 Your contractor can handle this, as he or she should be highly knowledgeable about local codes.
 These codes would include easement, permeable surface requirements, water restrictions, and height restrictions.